Victory: California PUC Says Utility Can’t Hike Minimum Bills for Residential Customers

-San Diego Gas & Electric's proposal to charge households a minimum of $38.40 a month would hurt rooftop solar and disproportionately burden low-income customers.
+San Diego Gas & Electric's proposal to charge households a minimum of $38.40 a month would have hurt rooftop solar and disproportionately burdened low-income customers.

 The utility San Diego Gas & Energy has an aggressive proposal pending before the California Public Utilities Commission: It wants to charge most residential customers a minimum bill of $38.40 each month, regardless of how much energy they use.
 The costs of this policy would hit low-income customers and those who generate their own energy with rooftop solar.
 We’re urging the Commission to oppose this flawed plan—and we need your help.

 SDG&E’s proposal is bad news for sustainable energy.
 About half of the customers whose bills would go up under this proposal have rooftop solar.
 The policy would deter other customers from investing in rooftop solar by making these investments less economical.
 Ultimately, lost opportunities for solar would mean burning more gas in polluting power plants.

 The proposal is also bad news for people who already have to scrimp on energy costs.
 Most customers with big homes and billowing air conditioners won't notice if this policy goes into effect, because they use at least $38 worth of electricity a month anyway.
 But for households that don’t buy much electricity from the company, including those in small apartments without air conditioning, this proposal would raise the bills.
 Even for customers on special low-income rates, SDG&E wants a minimum bill of $19.20.